What Is Bowling Etiquette?

 - Be Quiet and Respectful While Others Are Taking Their Turns

 Bowling shoes are an important and necessary part of bowling, as they are made for the specialized floors of the bowling alley.
-All bowlers should either bring their own pair of bowling shoes or rent a pair from the bowling alley, and bowlers must wear their shoes while on the lanes, while keeping their normal shoes under their chairs so as not to obstruct walking space.
+All bowlers should either bring their own pair of bowling shoes or rent a pair from the bowling alley.
+Also, bowlers must wear their shoes while on the lanes while keeping their normal shoes under their chairs so as not to obstruct walking space.

 Bowl Using the Same Ball Throughout the Game

 This rule may not apply in certain types of bowling, such as duckpin bowling, but in standard ten-pin bowling games, it is important that players choose and use the same ball for the entirety of the game.
 Firstly, this eliminates confusion, as everyone will know which ball is theirs.
 Secondly, using the same ball allows bowlers to avoid being forced to use an unfamiliar and possibly heavier ball for one or more turns, which may affect their game.

 Allow Whoever Approaches the Lanes First to Bowl First